Retail Apocalypse in Singapore — 7 Popular Brands That Went Bust or Closed Down

 The plan is to focus on the grocery delivery and Habitat businesses, possibly even expanding to other countries in the region like South Korea.
 Taiwan and Malaysia.

-3. MPH bookstores — closed last 2 stores, but reopening in Nov 2019
+4. MPH bookstores — closed its last 2 stores, then reopened in Nov 2019

 Shame on all of you who’ve been reading e-books on your fancy Kindles!
 Bookstores are slowly closing down one by one, and now, children will no longer understand the joys that come with smelling the pages of new books.